 2. GM’s South by Southwest Event, 2010

 In 2010, General Motors, while showcasing it’s two new vehicle models – The Electric and The Volt, placed 15 unique QR codes on the body of the two cars.
-On scanning the QR Codes using a smartphone, visitors were redirected to a microsite that provided complete details of the respective part of the car.
+Scanning the QR Codes using a smartphone, redirected visitors to a micro-site that provided complete details of the respective part of the car.

 It was estimated that 2% (~2,400) of the entire crowd that attended the South by Southwest event scanned at least one QR Code and 8.5% (of the total 2%) scanned multiple QR Codes.